devYaoYH/SCII_BO_Classifier/README.md

 ## LIMITATIONS

 This study does not take into consideration the map that the game was played on nor the starting locations of the players.
-The slight asymmetry between starting locations and map layout may influence unit movement and position of buildings but should not influence the build order.
+The slight asymmetry between starting locations and map layout may influence unit movement and position of buildings but should not influence the build order, granted that different build orders may be utilized based on the different maps.
+However, including map information into our classification may result in it weighted too heavily if it were the case.

+Furthermore, the replays are played by professional players which reduces the rate of mechanical mistakes (cannot execute build order correctly due to unfamilarity with unit management, game interface, time management etc.).
+In a wider population of replays, additional noise will be introduced and the timings for when certain structures and units are produced will have increased variance.